" My Caribbean"

 My Caribbean is sunny skies, crystal clear seas, umbrella drinks, coconut and palm trees blowing in the wind, its bright colours and festivals, it’s beautiful people, it’s spicy and flavourful foods BUT most of all it’s a place where dreams become reality!

 My Caribbean is that and soooo much more.
-Our history has made us a region filled with culture and diversity.
+Our history makes us a multicultural and diverse region.
 The real Caribbean is a made up of many islands that are ALL unique!

 Scotch Bonnet pepper also known as the Caribbean red pepper or the Ball of Fire is found mainly in the Caribbean islands.